-There was a time during my unmarried years when I griped that the only women who were drawn to me were "old ladies, female relatives and little girls."
+There was a time during my unmarried years when I griped that the only women who noticed me were “old ladies, female relatives and little girls.”
 I wondered what was wrong with all the eligible bachelorettes who were overlooking me.
 I should have asked myself what was wrong with me.
 I might have realized that I was trying so hard to get dating right that I just ended up getting it weird.

 I think back to the many first dates where I discussed my thoughts on marriage before we had even finished our meals — weird.
 Then there was the excessive verbal processing of every little step in the relationship — so weird.
 And there were the countless dates that I managed to ruin by rambling on like I was talking to my therapist.
 It was embarrassingly weird, and it was all done to create an artificial sense of closeness and thereby force the outcome of marriage.
 It did not work.

 On the other hand, some of the guys I knew had the opposite problem.
 Where I was trying to get engaged by the end of the third date, they could never seem to make it to the first one.
 Either they were apathetic to engaging with women one-on-one, or they actually believed that ambiguous social interactions were enough to keep things moving — well, it kept them moving alright: toward frustration and resentment on the part of the women who couldn’t figure out where they stood with these guys.

 In retrospect, I think we all could’ve used a good verbal shin-kicking to yank us out of our alternate realities.
 There’s no guarantee it would have actually worked (heaven knows some people certainly tried), but if I could go back in time and be the one to make the speech, here’s what I would have said.